beeware/briefcase/docs/tutorials/tutorial-0-Linux.rst

    $ ./linux/tutorial_0
     Hello World!

-And that is all, you created your first Ubuntu Linux python app!
+And that is all, you created your first Linux python app!